emarsden/dash-mpd-cli/doc/src/usage.md

 dash-mpd-cli -v --quality best https://example.com/manifest.mpd -o MyVideo.mp4
 ```

-To download including Finnish subtitles (which should be written to a file named `MyVideo.srt` or
+To download including Finnish **subtitles** (which should be written to a file named `MyVideo.srt` or
 `MyVideo.vtt`, depending on the type of subtitles):

     dash-mpd-cli -v --quality best --prefer-language fi --write-subs https://example.com/manifest.mpd -o MyVideo.mp4

-To know what subtitles and subtitle languages are available, first run:
+To know what subtitles and subtitle languages are available, first run (this does not download any
+content):

     dash-mpd-cli -v -v --simulate https://example.com/manifest.mpd